Shadow Profiles: The Data Companies Collect on People Who Never Signed Up

 Not even close.

 Meta — the company behind Facebook, Instagram, and WhatsApp — almost certainly has a profile on you.
-Not a public profile that you can log into.
+Not a public profile you can log into.
 A shadow profile.
-An internal data file constructed from information gathered about you without your knowledge, without your consent, and without you ever interacting with any of their products directly.
+An internal data file built from information gathered about you without your knowledge, without your consent, and without you ever interacting with any of their products directly.

 How Shadow Profiles Are Built

 Photo tagging and facial recognition.
 Someone uploads a group photo to Facebook.
-Facebook's facial recognition system identifies faces in the photo.
-If you are in that photo and Facebook can match your face to other photos where you were tagged (by others) or uploaded (by others), the system builds a facial recognition profile linked to your shadow profile.
+Facebook's facial recognition identifies faces in the photo.
+If you're in that photo and Facebook can match your face to other photos where you were tagged (by others) or uploaded (by others), the system builds a facial recognition profile linked to your shadow profile.

 What Shadow Profiles Contain